 - Documentation of the source of your down payment

-- Investment fund or savings account statements showing 2 months of ownership
+- Investment fund or savings account statements showing two months of ownership

 - Proof of identity, like a government-issued ID